martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

 *[Alt-SvcB]: #field

-The "Alt-SvcB" response field is a String field (see {{Section 3.3.3 of !STRUCTURED-FIELDS=RFC8941}}).
+The "Alt-SvcB" response field is a List of String values (see {{Sections 3.1 and 3.3.3 of !STRUCTURED-FIELDS=RFC8941}}).
 This response field MAY appear in a header or trailer section, though servers need to be aware that some clients might not process field values.

 Each field value includes an alternative name.
 Each alternative name is encoded as an ASCII string, or a series of DNS A-labels, each separated by a single